Hannah Alper is a 12-year-old activist who began blogging at age nine to share her growing knowledge and concern for the

-Hannah created her blog CallMeHannah.ca at age nine to share her growing knowledge and concern for the environment.
+Hannah created her blog, CallMeHannah.ca, at age nine to share her growing knowledge and concern for the environment.
 A lover of animals since she was a young girl, she began to make the connection between animals and the effects of environmental destruction on their habitats and lives.
 Her blog began out of her desire to help and to inspire others to join her in believing that the little things that we all do add up to make a big difference.

-Hannah has become an engaged global citizen seeking to deepen her own understanding and connection to the world.
-Hannah’s journey comes to life in her blog.
-She explores eco-friendly living, fair trade, bullying, the importance of clean water and the devastation of child labour, among other topics.
+Hannah has become an engaged global citizen seeking to deepen her understanding and connection to the world.
+Hannah’s journey comes to life in her blog as she explores eco-friendly living, fair trade, bullying, the importance of clean water and education and the devastation of child labour, among other topics.
 She seeks inspiration and motivation from those who have come before her and regularly features their stories on her blog.